Connectivity structure and dynamics of nonlinear recurrent neural networks: Preprocessing of fly hemibrain connectome

 Synaptic counts do not directly correspond to effective synaptic strengths, so it is reasonable to choose ``fudge factors'' to relate the two.
 Our primary goal in choosing these factors is to standardize the spectrum of the coupling matrix so that it is roughly confined to the unit disk.
 At the same time, we want to preserve key structural features of the original connectivity.

-Specifically, the preprocessing is designed to preserve: \begin{itemize}[itemsep=-0.2em] \item the sparsity pattern (which connections are zero vs.\ nonzero); \item the sign of each connection (excitatory vs.\ inhibitory); \item approximately, the relative magnitudes of same-sign inputs to each neuron; and \item approximately, the relative magnitudes of same-sign outputs from each neuron. \end{itemize} The last two properties are preserved only approximately because they are enforced simultaneously by the iterative normalization procedure described below.
+Specifically, the preprocessing is designed to preserve: \begin{enumerate}[label=(\roman*), itemsep=-0.2em] \item the sparsity pattern (for which the connections are zero versus nonzero); \item the sign of each connection (excitatory versus inhibitory); \item approximately, the relative magnitudes of same-sign inputs to each neuron; and \item approximately, the relative magnitudes of same-sign outputs from each neuron. \end{enumerate} The last two properties are preserved only approximately because they are enforced simultaneously by the iterative normalization procedure described below.

-We normalize the coupling matrix using an iterative scaling method analogous to the Sinkhorn--Knopp algorithm.
-First, for each row, we rescale the positive elements by a row-specific factor so that their L2-norm equals $1/\sqrt{2}$.
-We then rescale the negative elements, using a separate factor, so that their L2-norm also equals $1/\sqrt{2}$.
-This yields rows with a total L2-norm of one and balanced excitatory and inhibitory contributions.
-A small number of neurons with only excitatory or only inhibitory inputs retain an L2-norm of $1/\sqrt{2}$.
+We normalize the coupling matrix using an iterative scaling method analogous to the Sinkhorn-Knopp algorithm.
+First, for each row, we rescale the positive elements by a row-specific factor so that their $L2$ norm equals $1/\sqrt{2}$.
+We then rescale the negative elements, using a separate factor, so that their $L2$ norm also equals $1/\sqrt{2}$.
+This yields rows with a total $L2$ norm of one and balanced excitatory and inhibitory contributions.
+A small number of neurons with only excitatory or only inhibitory inputs retain an $L2$ norm of $1/\sqrt{2}$.